 Hey, are you about to start a serious kind of bicycling or want to bang on to road races?
 Cycling clothing is not a compulsory thing to get when you are commuting within a short distance.

-But, when you want to sprint on track or go for a day-long group ride, it becomes the must to have accessories for all.
+But, when you want to sprint on track or go for a day-long group ride, it becomes the must to have accessory for all.

 However, you can still ride in regular clothing but, you will miss the extra comfort and safety while not wearing special cycling clothing.